PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter10/RDS/AWS/awsRDS_AllTasks.md

 ## Prerequisite tasks

-1. Review instructions located in chapter 9 Configuring Storage Resources for Resiliency
+1. Review instructions located in chapter 10 Developing Database Service Resources at Scale
 > Note: After reviewing and complying with all required prerequisites return to this file and continue to the next task.

 ## Task 1: Developing Amazon Aurora DB table